lost-RD/BlackGold/README.md

 ###v0.2:

-* Replaced barrel of oil with barrel of crude.
+* Renamed pumpjack to derrick
 * Added refinery that refines crude into oil (1 crude barrel, 6666 work)
+* Added barrel of crude, made from barrel at derrick.
+* Changed barrel of oil, now made from barrel of crude at refinery
-* Items now used unfinished stage
+* Barrels now used unfinished stage while filling and refining

 ###v0.1: